je-suis-tm/Sid-Meier-s-Civilization-6-modding/README.md

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/amerique%20du%20nord.Civ6Map>North America</a>

+Even though Columbus intended to find the spices in the far east, he ended up discovering the new world for the Europeans.
+English, French, Spanish, Dutch, they all came here to colonize the continent.
+But instead, the continent colonized the colonizers.
+With the Great Plains as one of the largest prairies in the world, any civilization that manages to root here is destined to prosper.
+The leader that conquers North America will conquer the world one day.

 ![alt text](https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/preview/amerique%20du%20nord.png)

-Civlizations:  America Cavalry, America Government, Aztec, Canada, Cree, Maya
+*Civlizations:  America Cavalry, America Government, Aztec, Canada, Cree, Maya*

-City States:  Cahokia, La venta, Mitla
+*City States:  Cahokia, La venta, Mitla*

-Natural Wonders:  Bermuda Triangle, Crater Lake, Delicate Arch, Eyjafjallajökull, Fountain of Youth, Galápagos Islands, Ik-Kil, Lysefjord, Mato Tipila, Yosemite
+*Natural Wonders:  Bermuda Triangle, Crater Lake, Delicate Arch, Eyjafjallajökull, Fountain of Youth, Galápagos Islands, Ik-Kil, Lysefjord, Mato Tipila, Yosemite*

 * <a href=https://github.com/je-suis-tm/Sid-Meier-s-Civilization-6-modding/blob/main/output/oceania.Civ6Map>Oceania</a>